jordillonch/om-datagrid-example/README.md

 # om-datagrid-example

-Try to create an om datagrid.
+Example of an Om datagrid.

 ## Development